nbro/andz/CONVENTIONS.md

 ## Assertions and Exceptions

-Since the users intended to use `ands` are not just programmers, assertions should be used only to catch implementation errors in the _development_ phase.
+Since the clients intended to use `ands` are not just programmers, assertions should be used only to catch implementation errors in the _development_ phase.

 In all other cases use exceptions!!!

 ## Type hints

-- Use type hints (both for parameters and return values) as a form of documented the code!!
+- Use type hints (both for parameters and return values) as a form of documenting the code!!

     - Should we use it in every case???

 ## Parameters

 - Use `isinstance` if

+    - the function supports more than one type for a certain parameter, and

     - you need to decide between portions of code to execute
- - the function supports more than one type for a certain parameter

 ## Names

 - Names should be as explicit and descriptive as possible:

-	- If abbreviated, they should have an associated comment explaining its purpose.
+	- If abbreviated to improve readability, they should have an associated comment explaining its purpose.

 ## Comments